obonaventure/cnp3/book/network/network.rst

 In comparison with IPv4, the IPv6 is much simpler and easier to process by a router.
 A first important difference is that there is no checksum inside the IPv6 header.
 This is mainly because all datalink layers and transport protocols include a checksum or a CRC to protect their frames/segments against transmission errors.
 Adding a checksum in the IPv6 header would have forced each router to recompute the checksum off all packets, with a limited benefit in detecting errors.
 In practice, an IP checksum allows to catch errors that occur inside routers (e.g. due to memory corruption) before the packet reaches its destination.
 However, this benefit was found to be too small given the reliability of current memories and the cost of computing the checksum on each router.

 A second difference with IPv4 is that the IPv6 header does not support fragmentation and reassembly.
 The experience with IPv4 has shown that fragmenting packets in routers was costly [KM1995]_ and the developers of IPv6 have decided that routers would not fragment packets anymore.
-If a router receives a packet that is too long to be forwarded, the packet is droppted and the rotuer returns an ICMPv6 messages to inform the sender of the problem and allow it to either fragment the packet or perform Path MTU discovery.
+If a router receives a packet that is too long to be forwarded, the packet is dropped and the router returns an ICMPv6 messages to inform the sender of the problem and allow it to either fragment the packet or perform Path MTU discovery.
 In IPv6, packet fragmentation is performed by the source by using IPv6 options.

 The third difference are the IPv6 options that are simpler and easier to process than the IPv4 options.